alextebbs/ritual/README.md

 - Add more animations w/ Framer Motion.
 - Add intro screen with routes to switch between morning/evening rituals.
 - Add drag + drop functionality to reorder task list.
+- Allow user to clear and reset list once all tasks are complete.

 ## Run/Build